Gregoire-Bidault/German_Credit/README.md

 ## Repository structure
 - README.md — this file
-- DSB_German_Credit folder - the original GitHub repo, not cleaned yet

-Work in progress :
+Work in progress, imported from the Kaggle Challenge :
 - data/ — (not tracked) place raw CSV files here
 - notebooks/
     - 01_exploration.ipynb — EDA and initial data cleaning